-Graded 'Outstanding' in its recent OFSTED inspection, Kendrick School is a centre of academic excellence with a track record of high performance and achievement.
+Graded 'Outstanding' in all its OFSTED inspections, Kendrick School is a centre of academic excellence with a track record of high performance and achievement.

-Required for November 2024, a well-qualified and enthusiastic Teacher of English to cover a maternity leave at this successful 11-18 girls' grammar school in Reading.
+Required for September 2025, a well-qualified and enthusiastic Teacher of English at this successful 11-18 girls' grammar school in Reading.
 English is taught throughout the school to students who are highly motivated, creative, and engaged.

 English is a popular and highly valued subject at Kendrick School.
 A significant number of students take English Literature A Level, and some continue to study the subject at prestigious universities.
 The department's extracurricular opportunities, including a range of clubs and events, are extremely popular, and successful in their outcomes.
-The English departm0ent is friendly and collegiate.
+The English department is friendly and collegiate.

 Kendrick School is a welcoming, inclusive, and happy community, with students who are engaging, cooperative and eager to learn.
 Benefits include an Employee Assistance Programme, free car parking, a contributory pension scheme, training and development and use of the swimming pool and sporting facilities.